sdsc-ordes/smoc-api/docs/tutorials/modo_arrays.md

-# Handling data arrays with MODO
+# Handling data arrays with MODOS

 Any count-like data, e.g protein abundances, RNA counts, metabolomic measurements, etc. can be stored as arrays in the `MODO`.
 The underlying <a href="https://github.com/zarr-developers/zarr-python" target="_blank">zarr</a> supports array creation as well as an interface to NumPy arrays.